nichoth/resume/src/resume.md

 designer and business owner.

 ### Web Programming Intern
-* Evergreen State College
+* The Evergreen State College
 * June 2013 &ndash; March 2014

-Built a new feature for the college's registration website in PHP and SQL, by working closely with a staff programmer.
+Built a new feature for the college's registration website.
+Worked closely with a staff programmer to write PHP and SQL code.
 </div>